rygramer/carboneentertainment/index.md

 And we can easily copy and paste to talent as a link in an email:

 >[Get Insured by Thimble for $5.00 »](https://app.thimble.com/partner-quote?quoteid=e231e5b8-1c91-4a67-98d7-48120f01a245&utm_source=webapp&utm_medium=open_api&utm_campaign=partner:P3LKYMAY6&utm_term=e231e5b8-1c91-4a67-98d7-48120f01a245)

->_[Thimble](https://www.thimble.com/events-and-entertainment-insurance?partnerid=P3LKYMAY6) offers hourly, daily, & monthly insurance policies for Events & Entertainment Professionals._
+>[Thimble](https://www.thimble.com/events-and-entertainment-insurance?partnerid=P3LKYMAY6) offers hourly, daily, & monthly insurance policies for Events & Entertainment Professionals.

 Or we can copy and paste a formatted version into a custom field on the Job Sheet object so that it appears on the “Easy-to-Read” version of the [Job Sheet](https://carboneentertainment.secure.force.com/jobsheet/?id=a064N00000ehWD5).

 ![UX friendly view of the insurance link provided to talent](/img/ux-friendly-insurance.png)

+*Please Note: any links examples to the Thimble app will expire on or around 9/1/2020.*